mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 There are many roads to improve and grow, but I will go through the one I've chosen to make the experience at least a bit better.
 Remember that it's not a perfect solution but the one I chose.

-Let's answer the consumer questions and try to see how the API has moved according to them.
+I'm going to answer the consumer questions listed above and try to find ways to improve the API according to them.

 ### What does the `size` refer to?
 The square?
 The line?
 The whole thing?